paper-engineer/laser-gallery/docs/_pages/instructions.md

 well, it is what it is.
 I sort of assume finishes are mostly optional.

-however, living hinges don't like finishes - at most very light oil only
+note: living hinges don't like finishes - at most very light oil only